ibm-cloud-docs/vpc/bs_snapshots_manage.md

 For more information about the arguments and attributes, see [ibm_is_volume](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/is_volume#delete_all_snapshots){: external}.

-## Activity Tracker events for snapshots
+## Activity tracking events for snapshots
 {: #snapshots-vpc-at-events}

-When you initiate activity on a snapshot, specific Activity Tracker events are generated.
+When you initiate activity on a snapshot, specific Activity tracking events are generated.
 These activities include creating, listing, modifying, and deleting snapshots.
-For more information about the Activity Tracker events, see [Snapshots events](/docs/vpc?topic=vpc-at_events#events-snapshots).
+For more information about the Activity tracking events, see [Snapshots events](/docs/vpc?topic=vpc-at_events#events-snapshots).

 ### Activity Tracker JSON examples for snapshot events
 {: #snapshots-vpc-at-event-examples}